dextr-cloud/dextr-docs/docs/_pages/home.md

 This area is for the display of real time metrics for all queues in near real time activity.
 Clicking on a queue name in the dropdown will show the metrics for that queue while the Global view summarizes all queues.

-In the top corner of Home dashboard you can also spot 2 icons in the right corner, one for entering fullscreen and another to rearrange your card placement.
+In the top corner of Home dashboard you can also spot 2 icons at the right side, one for entering fullscreen mode and another one to rearrange your card placement.

 <figure>
    <img src="{{ '/assets/images/cards-rearrange.gif' }}" alt="Cards Rearrangement">